If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Step 10: Online portal 👀

 This online portal is an outstanding benefit of working with our PR survey software.
-Once fieldwork begins, we share a passcode-protected interactive reporting dashboard with your team.
+Once fieldwork begins, we share a passcode-protected interactive client reporting dashboard with your team.

 Boy, that was a mouthful, but it speaks to the awesomeness.